 Study all the steps to make sure you understand them, then try to reproduce it with the book closed.
 If you master this, you'll have a good grasp on some of the most difficult of the 18 rules of inference.

 As always, the premises come first:

-1. $$P \leftrightarrow Q$$

-2. $$R \rightarrow (P \lor Q)$$
+1. $P \leftrightarrow Q$ Р 2. $R \to (P \lor Q)$ Р

 And here are the four statements you can write out without much thought, all from the first premise: